vinitsheth/vinitsheth.github.io/_posts/projects/2018-04-01-Vision-Compass.md

 ### Introduction

-Visually Impaired person has heightened senses of touch to differentiate between different objects.
+Visually Impaired person generally has heightened senses of touch to differentiate between different objects.
 But sometimes they still have a difficult time differentiating similar products like a bottle of coke vs a bottle of Pepsi.
 So we created Vision Compass to help them through the mundane day to day tasks and they don't have to be dependent on others for that.

 <br />